 I remember a feeling on Friday morning, in the middle of the move.
 My wife got up early and was packing boxes.
 I was in bed, sore from hauling boxes the day before, and I wanted to just lay there for a little while longer.
-The conversation I had with myself was a back-and-forth discussion about why it would be better to turn over and go back to sleep instead of getting out of bed and get moving, even though it was only 6:00am.
+The conversation I had with myself was a back-and-forth discussion about why it would be better to turn over and go back to sleep with amazon fluffy pillows instead of getting out of bed and get moving, even though it was only 6:00am.
 Eventually I crawled out of bed, groaning, and kicked into gear to catch up with my wife’s pace.

 We kept the pace and achieved the goal.

 I don’t know about you, but do you struggle with motivation?
 Sometimes it’s just so easy to turn over in bed and NOT go to the gym; It’s easy to NOT start by contacting the flooring store and finish that project around the house that has been waiting for you; It’s easy to NOT focus at work and get the things done that need to be completed.

 Motivation: “The general desire or willingness of someone to do something.”

 Here are a five tips to help you to keep moving today: